JING-XINXING/lmbio_test/README.md

-# lmbio_test
-lumingbio test repository
+# The lumingbio code test repository